rafaelbiriba/hackathon_organizer/README.md

 ## TODO/Backlog List

 - [HIGH] Finish the test coverage
+- [HIGH] Refactor the controller (specially the projects)
 - [HIGH] Add proper documentation
+- [HIGH] Rename Subscribers to Workers, because is kind confusing
+- [MID] Add kubernetes or ansible or [type-name-here] to automate the deploy (Today only supports Heroku)
+- [MID] Add Edition concept (so we can have the history from previous hackathon)
+- [MID] With the history, introduce a way to clone or copy old ideas into the running hackathon.
 - [LOW] Add mentions at comments
 - [LOW] Add notifications via email
+- [LOW] Add my profile page (customize name, picture, and other preferences)
+- [LOW] Support for Facebook login
+- [LOW] Add a bug report feature (or at least a link for a github page)
 - [LOW] Move this todo list to github issues

 ## Screenshots